-In the book of John we are told right out of the shoot what Jesus would bring into the world at His coming.
+In the book of John we are told right out of the chute what Jesus would bring into the world at His coming.
 Though John explains the origin and mission of Jesus, he lists the eight gifts that God presented to the world that first Christmas.
 The coming and birth of Christ brought forth the culmination of thousands of years of promises.

 The first gift was full knowledge.
 John says of Jesus that He was the Word.
 The translation here is logos which was the Greek word of the time for knowledge.
 This knowledge was considered all knowledge.
 It didn’t simply mean to know something intellectually.
 Rather, it encompassed all the being, using all our faculties to experience it; to know it intimately.
 Jesus knew the Father intimately and now He was here to share that knowledge.

 The world was full of death.
 God had created the world.
 Adam and Eve introduced sin into it and now it was suffering from that sin.
 The creation and all that was in it was dying.
 Jesus brought life.
 Creation was His.
 He created it, now He was here to re-created it and give it new life.
 Though He was here to redeem man, that redemption didn’t stop with man.
 It was for all creation.
 The birth of Christ set all this in motion.

 Mankind was spiritually dark.
 Jesus brought and is the Light.
 Man left unto himself will self-destruct.
 The entire world had come to a place of a spiritual Dark Age.
 The light in the darkness was now here and man had a way to see through that darkness.
 The darkness could not extinguish or even diminish the light.
 The Bethlehem star was representative of the light that now shines if men will only see by it.